marcolaux/linux-egpu-boot-switch/README.md

 linux-nvidia-egpu-boot-switch

-# automate things with an integrated GPU and a NVIDIA eGPU
+# automate things with an integrated GPU and an NVIDIA eGPU

 first of all: this is especially for my own setup. you would have to adjust things.